At 72 years old, KATUSA program continues to strengthen ROK-U.S. alliance

 |0

-This work, At 72 years old, KATUSA program continues to strengthen ROK-U.S. alliance, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, At 72 years old, KATUSA program continues to strengthen ROK-U.S. alliance, by Kenji Thuloweit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT